-- b.
-The grantee shall submit all requests for prior approval in accordance with the procedures identified in Article Prior Approval Requirements below. - c.
-The cognizant NSF Program Officer will only request additional work within the scope of the award; will only issue instructions that do not constitute a project change as defined in Article Project Changes; and will only suggest changes that will not increase or decrease the estimated cost or time required for performance under the Cooperative Agreement (see Article Limitation of Funds).
+b.
+The recipient shall submit all requests for prior approval in accordance with the procedures identified in the Prior Approval Requirements Article below.

+c.
+The cognizant NSF Program Officer will only request additional work within the scope of the award; will only issue instructions that do not constitute a project change as defined in the Project Changes Article; and will only suggest changes that will not increase or decrease the estimated cost or time required for performance under the Cooperative Agreement (see the Limitation of Funds Article).